Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Sharp Maximal Function Bounds

-where the supremum is taken over balls whose radius is at most $\ell$ (and $c_n$ denotes the volume of the unit $n$-ball). \end{definition}

 We will make use of the following slight generalisation of Lemma 3.2 in \cite{Michalowski_Rule_Staubach_2012}.
-It is more general from that in \cite{Michalowski_Rule_Staubach_2012} only in the sense that we obtain a similar result for the localised version of the kernel of a pseudodifferential operator.
+It is more general from that in \cite{Michalowski_Rule_Staubach_2012} only in the sense that we obtain a localised version \eqref{kernellem2} of the kernel estimate \eqref{kernellem}.
+Recall that $\psi_0$ is defined on page~\pageref{page:psi_0}.

-\begin{lem} Let $a\in S^{m}_{\rho, \delta}$, $0 \leq \delta \leq 1$, $0 < \rho \leq 1$ and define $K(x,z)=\int e^{iz\cdot\xi} a(x,\xi) d\xi$ and $\tilde{K}_\ell(x,z)=\psi_o(2^{-\ell}z)\int e^{iz\cdot\xi} a(x,\xi) d\xi$ for $\ell \geq 0$.
+\begin{lem} Let $a\in S^{m}_{\rho, \delta}$, $0 \leq \delta \leq 1$, $0 < \rho \leq 1$ and define $K(x,z)=\int e^{iz\cdot\xi} a(x,\xi) d\xi$ and $\tilde{K}_\ell(x,z)=\psi_0(2^{-\ell}z)\int e^{iz\cdot\xi} a(x,\xi) d\xi$ for $\ell \geq 0$.
 Then for

 we have that

 and